ankushkapoor2003/stent_geometry_builder/README.md

 ## Citing This Work

-If you use these geometry builders in your research, please cite the paper and the software using the Zenodo DOI:
+If you use these geometry builders in your research, please cite the paper and the software using the Zenodo DOI Research paper citation:

 ```
 @article{Kapoor2024Comprehensive,